LCLPYT/player-switch/README.md

 Only one player can play the game at a time.

 ## Configuration
+> [!IMPORTANT]
-If you start the server without configuring the participants, you'll get an error like: "No participants are configured.
-Please modify ./config/player-switch/config.toml".
+> If you start the server without configuring the participants, you'll get an error like: "No participants are configured.
+Please modify ./config/player-switch/config.toml first!

-To fix this, you'll need to configure at least the participants in `config/player-switch/config.toml`:
+> To fix this, you'll need to configure at least the participants in `config/player-switch/config.toml`

 ```toml
 #Define all players that should participate in this file.
 #Players will take turns in the order they occur in this file.